MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 inaccuracies in modelling.
 Overall, the lack of (reliable) data is one of the main limitations of MMM.

+Past performance may not be the best indicator for future performance.
+Conventional MMM only provides an estimate of the past performance but does not specifically attempt to estimate what the performance will be in the future.
+Customer behaviour and market conditions may change in the future and affect marketing performance and S-curves.
+Thus, the results from MMM should be used with caution when making decisions.

 **Optimize Tactically with Multi-Touch Attribution** multitouch attribution (MTA) is a solution that suggest ways to optimize their marketing performance.